swsnu/swppfall2017/README.md

   - Sep.
 07 : swpp-staff@spl.snu.ac.kr and swpp-tas@spl.snu.ac.kr are not created yet, so please use individual emails of TAs or issues board to ask questions.
   - Sep.
 09 : there had been a minor change regarding the compilation of typescript files in the skeleton code of hw1.
 Please use the updated skeleton code for `form.html` with the updated instructions.
 The part marked as TODO are not changed.
+  - Sep.
+13 : there was a minor bug in the python skeleton code of hw1, which didn't print as same as sample output (each location printed multiple weathers).
+The parts marked as TODO are not changed.

 ## Assignments